Website icon Xpert.Digital

 Massive war damage and infrastructure destruction

-Demographic crisis and labor shortages
+Demographic crisis and labor shortage

-Financing through international aid
+Funding through international aid

 Europe has established itself as Ukraine's most important supporter.
-By February 2025, Europe had mobilized a total of €23.2 billion more in support than the United States.
+By February 2025, Europe had mobilized a total of €23.2 billion more in support than the US.
 Germany alone has provided Ukraine with aid totaling almost €44 billion since February 2022.
 A key instrument is the ERA loan mechanism, which provides Ukraine with a total of €45 billion in loans, financed by proceeds from frozen Russian assets.

 The effectiveness of Western sanctions